Lockpickers-United/Belt-Ranking-System/karatebelts.md

 ***********************************

+####Belt Request Formatting

+Each modmail should include:

+* A link to the photo / video of the lock(s) picked.
+* Specify what belt you are looking to rank up to.
+* If the video is long, include timestamps for major events in the video (Lock opened @ X time) if timestamps are in the description that is fine.
+* FOR PHOTOS - Ensure keyway is visible and clear in a picked state.
+We are not concerned with seeing the shackle open.
+* FOR VIDEOS - Ensure clarity and proper light showing all parts of the lock during gutting process (The lock can be fully gutted and a zoom in after to show parts is acceptable)

+Under upper tier ranks that have multiple requirements please collect all the requirements in to one modmail and make one request, this makes it easier to go through that modmail and ensure all requirements are filled out rather than going back through old archived modmail to find the remainder of your requirements.

+**Any request that is missing any component will be rejected, Any request that is repeated will be put to the back of the line as we move oldest requests out first.**

+**Requests may take up to 5 days to process**

+**HOW TO SEND A MODMAIL**

+Click the "Message the moderators" Link on the sidebar just above the list of moderators for this subreddit, Or use [THIS LINK.](https://www.reddit.com/message/compose?to=%2Fr%2Flockpicking)

+***********************************

 ###Challenge Lock Requirements

-Blue Belt Picker and higher require that you have custom pinned a "Challenge Lock" and shared it with another picker.
+Blue Belt Picker and higher require that you have custom pinned a "Challenge Lock" and shared it with another picker (Cutaways are not counted towards challenge locks).
 Preferably this lock will make it into circulation and introduce you to the fun of exchanging locks designed not for security but specifically to defeat picking.
 If for some reason you are unable to fully engage with the larger community of exchange we still encourage you to gain the more in-depth knowledge of how locks function that comes from building your own.
 [Speak to a moderator](https://www.reddit.com/message/compose?to=%2Fr%2Flockpicking) about possible alternatives to the challenge lock requirement.
 Having no interest in building a challenge lock is not grounds for an exception.

 A "**Challenge Lock**" is defined as: